History of Islam: Fatimid caliphs

 "Islamic Cairo" building was named after Al-Hakim bi-Amr Allah, built by Fatimid vizier Gawhar Al-Siqilli, and extended by Badr al-Jamali.

 Al Mahdi Abdullah al-Mahdi Billah established the first Imam of the Fatimid dynasty.
 He claimed genealogic origins dating as far back as Fatimah through Husayn and Ismail.
 Al Mahdi established his headquarters at Salamiyah and moved towards north-western Africa, under Aghlabid rule.
 His success of laying claim to being the precursor to the Mahdi was instrumental among the Berber tribes of North Africa, specifically the Kutamah tribe.
 Al Mahdi established himself at the former Aghlabid residence at Raqqadah, a suburb of Al-Qayrawan in Tunisia.
 In 920, Al Mahdi took up residence at the newly established capital of the empire, Al-Mahdiyyah.
 After his death, Al Mahdi was succeeded by his son, Abu Al-Qasim Muhammad Al-Qaim, who continued his expansionist policy.
 At the time of his death he had extended his reign to Morocco of the Idrisids, as well as Egypt itself.
 The Fatimid Caliphate grew to include Sicily and to stretch across North Africa from the Atlantic Ocean to Libya.
 Abdullāh al-Mahdi's control soon extended over all of central Maghreb, an area consisting of the modern countries of Morocco, Algeria, Tunisia, and Libya, which he ruled from Mahdia, in Tunisia.
-Newly built capital Al-Mansuriya, or Mansuriyya (المنصوريه), near Kairouan, Tunisia, was the capital of the Fatimid Caliphate during the rules of the Imams Al-Mansur Billah (r.
+Newly built capital Al-Mansuriya, (Note: The name Mansuriyya means "the victorious", after its founder Ismāʿīl Abu Tahir Ismail Billah, called al-Mansur, "the victor.") or Mansuriyya (المنصوريه), near Kairouan, Tunisia, was the capital of the Fatimid Caliphate during the rules of the Imams Al-Mansur Billah (r.
 946–953) and Al-Mu'izz li-Din Allah (r.
 953–975).